intersystems-community/irisdemo-demo-htap/README.md

 The query workers, on the other hand, also start multiple threads to query as many records as possible.
 But as we explained above, we are also providing **proof of work**.
 We are reading the columns returned and summing up the number of bytes read to make sure the data is actually traveling from the database, through the wire and into the query worker.
 That is to avoid optimizations implemented by some JDBC drivers that will only bring the data over the wire if it is actually used.
 We are actually consuming the data returned and providing a sum of MB read/s and total number of MB read as proof of it.

-## 7 - How much space does it take on disk?
+## 7 - How much space does InterSystems IRIS take on disk?

 I filled up a 70Gb DATA file system after ingesting 171,421,000 records.
 That would mean that each records would take an avergage of 439 bytes (rounding up).